StatStud/book-club/content/posts/power-versus-force.md

 - "just bring the body to the meeting"; even if you're not in the right attitude, taking the right action (by doing good work, being in the company of high energy people, etc) will get you there.
 Actively patient.
 - The connection between the mind and body is immediate, so the body's responses shift and change from instant to instant **in response to** one's train of thought and associated emotions.
 - If this schema of disease formation is correct, then all illnesses should be **reversible** by changing **thought patterns** and habitual responses.
+- Innumerable options are open to everyone all the time, but they're relatively infrequently **chosen**.
+Why?
+Because people want the context that would make such options attractive.
+Suffice it to say, **one's range of choice is ordinarily limited only by one's vision**
+- The **most important** element in facilitating an upward movement in consciousness is an **attitude of willingness**, which opens up the mind through new means of appraisal to the possible validity of new hypotheses.
+These motives for change often arise when the mind is challenged in the face of a puzzle or paradox; some disciplines (i.e. Zen) **deliberately** create challenges to finesse a new leap of awareness.